peach-db/peachdb/README.md

 1. `ws-create-conversation` - same as `/create-conversation` except the HTTP body is expected as the first message to the socket.
 The socket streams the output as a result.
 2. `ws-continue-conversation` - same as `/continue-conversation` with the same modifications as for `/ws-create-conversation`.

+Note that you must `create-bot` first, and this can be done via the HTTPS endpoint (there is no webSocket endpoint as streaming is not required here).

 ## gRPC / streaming

 There is an active server running behing `1.tcp.ngrok.io:24448` with the gRPC proto file as specified in `peachdb_grpc/api.proto`.